loop

 .

 Indexitis begone!
-As an example of wholemeal programming, lets write a small library that represents vectors as lists and matrices as nested vectors:
+As an example of wholemeal programming, let’s write a small library that represents vectors as lists and matrices as nested vectors:

 The Dot Product of two Vector

-s can be easily computed using a fold:
+easily computed using a fold:

-Matrix Multiplication can similarly be expressed in a high-level, wholemeal fashion, by eschewing low level index manipulations in favor of a high-level iterator over the Matrix
+manipulations in favor of a high-level iterator over the

 elements: